Temperature Dependence of the Momentum-Resolved Static Spin Susceptibility in a Mott-Proximate Cuprate Model: Introduction

-{ We study the temperature dependence of the momentum-resolved, static spin susceptibility at the scattering vectors $\mathbf{q}=(\pi, \pi)$ (zone corner) and $\mathbf{q}=(\pi,0)$ (bond-direction zone boundary), which connect antinodal regions in cuprates.
+We study the temperature dependence of the momentum-resolved, static spin susceptibility at the scattering vectors $\mathbf{q}=(\pi,\pi)$ (zone corner) and $\mathbf{q}=(\pi,0)$ (bond-direction zone boundary), which connect antinodal regions in cuprates, using a cuprate model in the underdoped, Mott-proximate regime with an s-wave like pseudogap.

-This work is part of a series of studies to elucidate the superconducting mechanism in cuprates, using a cuprate model in the underdoped, Mott-proximate regime with an antinodal pseudogap. \cite{reference1, reference2, reference3, reference4, reference5, reference6, reference7} Our previous study showed the pseudogap of HTSC is a shift in an excitation of J, antiferromagnetic constant, due to self-energy effects of the system.
-Accordingly, we concluded that superconductivity in HTSC cuprates appears under antiferromagnetic spin correlations.\cite{reference8}
+This work is part of a series of studies to elucidate the superconducting mechanism in high-temperature superconducting (HTSC) cuprates ~\cite{reference1, reference2, reference3, reference4, reference5, reference6, reference7}.
+Our previous study showed the pseudogap of HTSC is a shift in an excitation of J, antiferromagnetic constant, due to self-energy effects of the system.
+Accordingly, we concluded that superconductivity in HTSC cuprates appears under antiferromagnetic spin correlations.~\cite{reference8}.

-Building upon these previous results, we hypothesize that the onset temperature ($T^{*}$) of the spin susceptibility at $\mathbf{q}=(\pi, \pi)$ and $\mathbf{q}=(\pi,0)$ is closely linked to the superconducting critical temperature ($T_c$).
-Furthermore, in this study, we investigate the relationship between the superconductivity and the enhancement of electron-hole transitions due to the van Hove singularity (VHS).
+Building upon these previous results, we hypothesize that the onset temperature ($T^\ast$) of the spin susceptibility at $\mathbf{q}=(\pi, \pi)$ and $\mathbf{q}=(\pi,0)$ is closely linked to the superconducting critical temperature ($T_c$).

+In this study, first, as a baseline for the discussion, we confirm the uniform susceptibility.
+Second, we evaluate the temperature dependence of the real part of the static susceptibility $\chi_{zz}(\mathbf{q},\omega=0;T)$ at $\mathbf{q}=(\pi,\pi)$ and $\mathbf{q}=(\pi,0)$ over the entire Brillouin zone using a tight-binding model that includes $k$-independent gap to extract an onset temperature $T^\ast$ from the Arrhenius-type susceptibility and compare it with $T_c$.